tdwg/tcs2/docs/feature-report/README.md

 TCS to be a vocabulary standard, i.e. a set of terms and definitions, so TCS should not prescribe a certain syntax.

-Another problem with a relationship object is that it obscures the precise nature of the relationship.
+Another problem with a relationship object is that it obscures the nature of the relationship.
 Not all relationship types in TCS 1 are relationships between Taxon Concepts, some are relationships between Taxon Concepts and Taxon Names.
 Also, relationships between Taxon Names in TCS 1 are elements (owl:objectProperty in the TDWG Taxon Name LSID Ontology), while relationships between Taxon Concepts (and some between Taxon Concepts and Taxon Names) are values in an enumeration (owl:Class in the TDWG Taxon Concept LSID Ontology).

 By elevating the values from the Taxon Relationship Type enumeration to first-class TCS properties and leaving the syntax out of the standard, people